open/close all folders

 - The arcologies in The Night's Dawn Trilogy.

-- In Vladimir Vasilyev's Big Kiev Technician Urban Fantasy series, Big Kiev in this Alternate Universe is roughly 600 miles in diameter.
+- Big Kiev in this Alternate Universe is roughly 600 miles in diameter.
 Big London is also mentioned, although it may be smaller.
 It takes 9 hours on a train to get from the Black Sea in the southern part of town to the Center (where our Kiev, Ukraine, is located).
 One of the old cities absorbed into Big Kiev is L'viv.
 Only canned goods are available in the Center due to lack of farmland or cattle so far from the edge, unless you're willing to spend a fortune on fresh meat and fruit.

 - William Gibson's Sprawl Trilogy has the titular Sprawl, more officially known as BAMA, the Boston-Atlanta Metropolitan Axis, presumably an extension of the real Bos-Wash.
 Also notable for being almost completely covered by geodesic domes.
 Judging from descriptions in Neuromancer Chiba City and the other cities around Tokyo Bay also count.